-As studies continue to reveal yoga's many health benefits, this centuries-old Eastern philosophy is fast becoming the new fitness soul mate for workout enthusiasts.
-Contemporary devotees range from high-powered execs trying to keep hearts beating on a healthy note to image-conscious Hollywood stars striving for sleek physiques.
+As studies continue to reveal yoga’s many health benefits, this centuries-old Eastern philosophy is fast becoming the new soul mate for workout enthusiasts.
+Contemporary devotees trying out different types of yoga range from high-powered execs trying to keep hearts beating on a healthy note to image-conscious Hollywood stars striving for sleek physiques.
 Even prominent athletes are adding yoga to their training regime to develop balanced, injury-free muscles and spines.

 “Americans are usually drawn to yoga as a way to keep fit at first, but the idea behind the physical practice of yoga is to encourage a deeper mind-body awareness,” explains New York yoga teacher and author Beryl Bender Birch.
 “Healing and balancing the physical body helps bring clarity and focus to the mind as well.”